everything you need to know about construction loans

 the construction loan process

-Unless you have the cash on hand to fund your construction project, you are going to need a construction loan in order to finance the cost of the building project –and sometimes the purchase of the land itself.
+Unless you have the cash on hand to fund your construction project, you're going to need a construction loan in order to finance the cost of the building project –and sometimes the purchase of the land itself.

 A construction loan is a short-term loan that covers the cost of construction until the home is complete, and a traditional mortgage can be taken out.
 New construction financing differs from resale finance because the home itself doesn’t exist.
 This means if the payments stop and the lender needs to foreclose, they must finish constructing the house first.
 Naturally, this makes construction loans riskier and lenders more wary.

 If you’re on the fence about building your own home – and curious about funding options, here’s a look at what you should know about new home construction loans.